- This event has passed.

 — 10:30 a.m.-12:00 p.m.: Piano – Michael Silberman, SVP Strategy

 Piano empowers media companies to control the full paid content process, from segmenting audiences to driving user registration to retaining subscribers.
 They do this for a wide range of publishers, including Advance, Digiday, The Economist, and Time.
 Their SVP Strategy Michael Silberman, a longtime media executive, will share Piano’s proprietary data on how and why users convert to subscribers, and will then lead a guided discussion of best practices with attendees.

 — 12:30-2:00 p.m.: Spirited Media – Jim Brady, CEO

 Membership programs are a big part of Spirited Media’s diversified revenue future, with models launching in each of its markets earlier this year.
 Founder and CEO Jim Brady takes attendees inside the strategy, with an update on how the membership model is working.

-Want to learn about the many membership models being deployed by media companies, and hear about best practices for launching and scaling?
-The Membership Puzzle Project at NYU has been leading important industry research in this emerging area for two years and will share its latest findings.
+Interested in the many membership models being deployed by media companies, and want to learn about best practices for launching and scaling?
+The Membership Puzzle Project at NYU has been leading important industry research in this area for two years.
+Jay Rosen will share the latest findings.

 — 3:00-4:00 p.m.: Innovation Mission wrap-up